cvtqx/countries-and-flags/README.md

 ## TO DO

 -dark/light theme
--single card page desktop
--single card page mobile
--border countries buttons
--add display 20 and next button
+-add display 20 and next button to flagslist
+-format population number
+-fix page reload when clicking back button and returning to home page, isClicked must be set to false

 ## Overview